codyc03/personal-projects/TicTacToeGame/README.md

 Using the program is simple.
 It follows normal TicTacToe rules and the desired gameplay is obvious.

 # Comments
-The project doesn't output the final X or O, which isn't a huge problem when the user win's but isn't always obvious when the computer wins.
+The project doesn't output the final X or O, which isn't a huge problem when the user wins but isn't always obvious when the computer wins.
 I tried debugging and fixing this, however after a significant amount of time invested I decided it wasn't worth it trying to fix this one thing so I decided to move on to more important things.
-Also, I started exploring Node.js and hosting my website on a Node server, however I have had to stop progress for now on this part of the project as I have "bigger fish to fry."
+Also, I started exploring Node.js and hosting my website on a Node server, however I have had to stop progress for now on this part of the project as I had "bigger fish to fry."

 # Consulted Peers
 * None